BRAIN INJURY ASSOCIATION OF NEW YORK STATE

 10. BOARD COMMITTEES

-10.1 The state Association shall have seven standing committees, each of which shall be comprised of at least three (3) Board members: an Executive Committee, a Resource Management Committee, a Governance Committee, a Membership Committee, a Public Policy Committee, a Fund Raising Committee and a Family Fund Committee.
+10.1 The state Association shall have three standing committees, each of which shall be comprised of at least three (3) Board members: an Executive Committee, a Resource Management Committee, a Governance Committee.
 Additional committees may be created by the President, in collaboration with the Executive Director, with the consent of the Board.
 Committee chairs and committee members shall be appointed annually by the President except for the chair of the Governance Committee, who shall be elected by the Board, and the Resource Management Committee which will be chaired by the Treasurer.
 Committee meetings shall be called by committee chairs as frequently as necessary to carry out committee responsibilities.
 Minutes shall be recorded at all committee meetings.
 Written committee reports are provided to members at the next scheduled Board of Directors meeting.
 (See the Procedure Manual for descriptions of roles and responsibilities of each committee.)

 10.1.1 There shall be an Executive Committee of six (6) members consisting of the President, 1st Vice President, 2nd Vice President, Secretary, Treasurer, and chair of the Governance Committee.
 The Executive Director is an additional non-voting member of the Executive Committee.
 The Executive Committee shall be empowered to act on behalf of the Board between Board meetings and shall meet at the call of the President.
 The Executive Committee shall not be empowered to elect the Director or Officers, amend these bylaws, dissolve the state Association, hire or fire the Executive Director or take any actions prohibited by statute or law.
 Decisions of the Executive Committee shall be binding on the state Association as if they were made by the full Board.
 Four (4) members of the Executive Committee shall constitute a quorum at any meeting of the Executive Committee.
 Any action of the executive committee may be overruled, however, at the next Board meeting except decisions impacting the rights of third parties.